lifegpc/pixiv_downloader/README.md

 - [ ] Add support for multiple threads download.
 - [ ] Batch download.
 - [ ] Fanbox support.
+- [ ] Remove parse_duration dependency which used in unittest.
 ## Rust features flags
 ### all
 Enable all unconflicted features, this will enable [`exif`](#exif) and [`ugoira`](#ugoira).